-5. Requirements (where appropriate)

-5.1 For the course Presence of multimedia technology

-5.2 For the applications Not the case
+5.1 For the course Presence of multimedia technology 5.2 For the applications Not the case

-(0 C5 - Designing, managing the lifetime cycle, integrating and ensuring the integrity of hardware, software and communication systems (1 credit) C5.2 - Using interdisciplinary knowledge for adapting the computing system to the specifc requirements of the application field Cross competences CT3 - Demonstrating the spirit of initiative and action for updating professional, economical and organizational culture knowledge (1 credit)
+C5 - Designing, managing the lifetime cycle, integrating and ensuring the integrity of hardware, software and communication systems (1 credit) C5.2 - Using interdisciplinary knowledge for adapting the computing system to the specifc requirements of the application field Cross CT3 - Demonstrating the spirit of initiative and action for updating professional, economical and organizational culture knowledge (1 credit)

-1.0 T. Discipline objectives (as results norm the key competences gamed) 7.1 General objective To understand the general framework of managerial functions and the role of communication in performing them 7.2 Specific objectives To understand the basic roles, skills and functions of management in the open system of an organization To understand the role of ethics and organizational culture in achieving the organizational goals in efficient and effective ways To understand the basics of designing organizational strategies in the more and more complex and dynamic general and task environment To understand and use of effective communication in group, organization and business negotiation, as potential leaders or/and group/organizational members
+/.
+DI 7.
+Discipline objectives (as results from the key competences gained) 7.1 General objective To understand the general framework of managerial functions and the role of communication in performing them 7.2 Specific objectives -To understand the basic roles, skills and functions of management in the open system of an organization - To understand the role of ethics and organizational culture in achieving the organizational goals in efficient and effective ways - To understand the basics of designing organizational strategies in the more and more complex and dynamic general and task environment - To understand and use of effective communication in group, organization and business negotiation, as potential leaders or/and group/organizational members